chlebik/rhcsa-practice-questions/README.md

 There is also a folder with my notes from **Sander van Gut** certification book.
 However it is only in Polish.

-**All the questions were validated by me on CentOS 7 - it is possible that it won't be working for newer versions!!!**
+**All the questions were validated by me on CentOS 7 - it is possible that it won't be working for newer versions!!!
+Questions for
+RHCSA 8 exams are explicitly marked.**